2022 Southeastern Conference football season: SEC Media Days

-The 2022 SEC Media days will be held on July 18–21, 2022 at College Football Hall of Fame and The Omni Atlanta Hotel at CNN Center in Atlanta, GA.
-The Preseason Polls will be released in July 2022.
+The 2022 SEC Media days were held on July 18–21, 2022 at College Football Hall of Fame and The Omni Atlanta Hotel at CNN Center in Atlanta, GA.
+The Preseason Polls were released in July 2022.
 Each team had their head coach available to talk to the media at the event.
 Coverage of the event was televised on SEC Network and ESPN.

 The teams and representatives in respective order were as follows: